SRJanel/arp_poisoning/README.md

 # ARP Poisoning
 An ARP Poisoning tool in C by using only libc.
 This tool was coded during a **live coding session** for the Astek Lab at Epitech (and was slightly modified afterwards).
-**Epitech students: Please note that this project has been scanned/imported into Epitech's moulitriche system.
-Copying any parts of it might result in a -84 or -42 mark during evaluation.**
 ***

 ## Overview